TaiwoAmao/TaiwoAmao/README.md

    - 👨‍💻 I’m passionate about the cloud, particularly cloud automation, cloud migration, and cloud security.
    - 🎻 Outside of work, I love exploring places and nature; I also love to counsel and mentor younger ones to be balanced (spiritually, career, family, Health)
-   - 🥅 2024 Goal: get a job as a Cloud Engineer.
+   - 🥅 2026 Goal: get a job as a Senior SRE Engineer.
    - 🐱 I have 2 brothers, the younger one is a certified medical doctor and my twin is an educationist
-   - 👯 I’m looking to collaborate on Aws Cloud projects
+   - 👯 I’m looking to collaborate with companies looking to leverage my skills, and experience.

 #### 📕 Education